-The bill aims to update and modernize the Washington state health plan by amending existing laws and creating a new section.
+The bill aims to update and modernize the Washington state health plan by amending several sections of the Revised Code of Washington (RCW) and creating a new section.
 It emphasizes the need for a sustainable state health plan and resource strategy, which includes a comprehensive analysis of the certificate of need program.
-The Department of Health is tasked with conducting this analysis and reporting its findings by June 30, 2025, considering various factors such as access to care, cost control, and health equity.
-The Office of Financial Management will play a crucial role in coordinating public and private efforts to improve health care quality and cost-effectiveness, as well as facilitating access to health care data.
+The Department of Health is directed to conduct this analysis and report its findings by June 30, 2025, considering various factors such as access to care, cost control, and equity.
+The Office of Financial Management will play a crucial role in coordinating public and private efforts to improve health care quality and cost-effectiveness, as well as in developing a statewide health resources strategy.

 Statutes affected: Original Bill: 43.370.010, 43.370.020, 43.370.030